Section 1: Behavioral Misconduct

-The following conduct constitutes standard violations of the Student Code of Conduct, but is not limited to, and will subject a student to the Student Code of Conduct procedure.
-A violation of the Student Code of Conduct may also constitute a violation of city, state, or federal law.
+The following conduct constitutes standard violations of the Student Code of Conduct, but is not a comprehensive list.
+The conduct listed will subject a student to the Student Code of Conduct procedure.
+A violation of the Student Code of Conduct may also constitute a violation of city, state or federal law.
 If so, some violations may trigger a report to law enforcement.

-• Noncompliance with Policies and Procedures – Failure to comply with Blackhawk policies and procedures as outlined in the Policy and Procedure manual: blackhawk.edu/about/governance
+• Noncompliance with College Policies and Procedures – Failure to comply with any Blackhawk Policies and Procedures: blackhawk.edu/about/governance.

 • Failure to comply with a directive from a College employee – Failure to appear when requested at conferences, meetings, or hearings; failure to respond to verbal or written inquiries; knowingly furnishing false information; and failure to comply with a reasonable request regarding a College matter.